Are you fully vaccinated? CDC working to ‘pivot’ language - NewsBreak

 Since the COVID-19 vaccines became available, many health officials have been focused on getting all Americans to be fully vaccinated.
 You are considered fully vaccinated two weeks after you complete your primary series (meaning you’ve received both doses of the Pfizer or Moderna vaccines or the single-dose Johnson & Johnson vaccine), according to the current CDC guidelines .

 As booster shots became available, many wondered whether the definition of fully vaccinated would change.
-In early January, CDC Director Dr. Rochelle Walensky said it wouldn’t .Are omicron symptoms different for vaccinated and unvaccinated people?
+In early January, CDC Director Dr. Rochelle Walensky said it wouldn’t .STAY IN THE KNOW : Sign up for the WOWK 13 News Daily Newsletter

 Two weeks later, the CDC appears to be changing its mind.